 Once in a while, though, a particular piece jumps out.
 I don’t know the artist, the class, or the professor, but hats off to this piece.
 Next to one of our favorite trees, a massive Black Willow disintegrating before our very eyes, this piece (don’t even know the name) has captured, I think, the spirit of the surrondings perfectly.
 I’m no critic, and the only art classes I’ve had are in landscape design, but I know what I like.
 And, to whoever made this piece, well, I’ll quote my grandfather when I’d graduated high school.
 “You done good”.

 TagsArbor Day BFR Campus community campus wildlife CAPP Commencement drought ecology Emma Willard Facilities fall color flooding flowers geology GIS iTree job seeker Landscape landscape history McCullough native Outdoor Art Plant Pathology poem renga resume Reunion rocks snow snow removal storm report Tree Campus tree planting tree removal Trees twitter vandalism watering Weather weather station winter carnival winter term

-- Wednesday Night as of Aug.
-26 11:00 PM EDTWednesday Night - Partly cloudy.
+- Sunday Night as of Sep.
+20 11:00 PM EDTSunday Night - Overcast with rain showers.
+Fog overnight.
 Low of 55F.
 Winds less than 5 mph.
+Chance of rain 70%.

 - Sunday as of Sep.
 20 11:00 PM EDTSunday - Mostly cloudy with a chance of rain.
 High of 77F.
 Winds from the South at 10 to 15 mph.
 Chance of rain 70%.

 - Monday as of Sep.
 20 11:00 PM EDTMonday - Partly cloudy with a chance of rain.
 High of 61F.
 Winds from the WNW at 5 to 10 mph.
 Chance of rain 30%.